neelu065/M-Tech_project_code/README.md

 >> This will generate the solution (*.vtk) files in the optimizer_output/solution_final/ (volume_flow and surface_flow)/ *.
 >> Above command should be executed only after all generation are completed.

-**Note: All the above commands has to be executed by directing the terminal to *README.md* location**.
+**Note: All the above commands have to be executed by directing the terminal to *README.md* location**.

 ___Any queries please follow @ neelu065@gmail.com___